nrkn/js1k-2023/README.md

-enemies don't scale well, they're too easy, they never have challenging atk (though I did max build my player - try with weaker builds) you level up way faster than you get money to buy weapons and shields you do too much damage - just use 2 + pweapon + ( plevel - 1 ) maybe
+enemies don't scale well, they're too easy, they never have challenging atk (though I did max build my player - try with weaker builds)

 ## minifying